Noodieknoodie/AGENDA.AI/README.md

-Here's what I need, laid out in the order that actually matters.

 We're a financial planning firm where advisors waste hours manually extracting data from client performance PDFs to create meeting agendas.
 This project turns that into a few button clicks.
 The end product will live as a custom Microsoft Teams app that lets users upload a PDF, select a few options, and get back a perfectly formatted Word document.

 1. User flow in Teams app